Skip to content

 Why this gateway matters now

-This page turns the eastern end of the current New York build into a cleaner corridor transition.
-Route 20 continues east from New York into Massachusetts at the New Lebanon–Hancock line and then moves toward Pittsfield, so the site now has a public page that acknowledges that handoff and now points directly into a live seven-cluster Berkshire, Jacob’s Ladder, Springfield gateway, Wilbraham continuation, and Sturbridge continuation build without forcing a full Massachusetts or New England rollout too early.
+This page turns the eastern end of the current New York build into a cleaner corridor approach.
+Route 20 continues east from New York into Massachusetts at the New Lebanon–Hancock line and then moves toward Pittsfield, so the site now has a public page that acknowledges that connector and now points directly into a live seven-stretch Berkshire, Jacob’s Ladder, Springfield gateway, Wilbraham stretch, and Sturbridge stretch build without forcing a full Massachusetts or New England coverage too early.

 Gateway map

-This map shows the eastern handoff from the current New York build toward the Massachusetts side without implying that the full New England end is already live.
+This map shows the eastern connector from the current New York build toward the Massachusetts side without implying that the full New England end is already live.

 What this live gateway does now